-PSY402 Themes in Adult Development - 3 credits
+PSY 402 Themes in Adult Development - 3 credits

 This course explores the development of emotional maturity, using concepts drawn from biological psychology, psychoanalytical theory, and cognitive-behavioral theory.
 The class identifies biological underpinnings of emotional maturity and focuses on early development, roadblocks, and unconscious pressures that contribute to the development of, resistance to, or retardation of emotional intelligence.
-Small groups study emotional maturity in the context of counseling, teaching, the workplace, or Buddhist traditions.
+Small groups study emotional maturity in the context of counseling, teaching, or the workplace.